laravel/docs/queries.md

 <a name="or-statements"></a>
 #### Or Statements

-You may chain where constraints together as well as add `or` clauses to the query.
+When chaining together calls to the query builder's `where` method, the "where" clauses will be joined together using the `and` operator.
+However, you may use the `orWhere` method to join a clause to the query using the `or` operator.
 The `orWhere` method accepts the same arguments as the `where` method:

     $users = DB::table('users')
                         ->where('votes', '>', 100)